What is gaslighting?

 5. You begin to struggle making decisions or doing things you previously felt confident about.

 As you begin to doubt yourself, you will inevitably find it harder to trust your own mind and abilities.
 You might find that instead, you defer a lot to your partner to decide or start spending long times checking over things.
 This will actually make your confidence worse as you get less used to make decisions on your own.

 What you can do instead, is spend time writing down what the decision is, and why you are making it.
 This should help you see the logic of your decision.
-If you still need a second opinion then speak to someone you trust (other than your partner) such as a friend, work colleague or professional, and explain your decision making process to them and ask if the process seems logical.
+If you still need a second opinion then speak to someone you trust (e.g. friend, colleague).
+Explain your decision-making process to them, and ask if the process seems logical.

 6. You are always apologising to others

 The loss of confidence in yourself means that when there are situations where someone has made a mistake, or someone is upset, you will automatically assume responsibility and apologise.